 When the filter is done soaking, you can wash it with a little dish soap and a paper towel.
 Replace the filter and close the door never to deal with it for another 3-6 months!

 Now it’s time to clean the inside of the washer.
-You can certainly use bleach for this, but when I did my post on freshening the laundry, I discovered that vinegar and baking soda did an amazing job of ridding not only my towels of musty odors, but the machine itself smelled fresh as well.
+You can certainly use bleach for this, but when I did my post on freshening the laundry, I discovered that vinegar and baking soda did an amazing job of ridding, not only my towels of musty odors, but the machine itself smelled fresh as well.
 Therefore, I’m going with the vinegar/baking soda route once again.

 If you do not have a “Tub Clean” setting, I’m sure just running a normal cycle with hot water will do the trick (this goes for top-loaders as well).
 Once the cycle is complete, you can run another normal cycle with 1/2 cup baking soda, again, using a hot water setting.
+(If you used bleach, you can skip this step.)

 Alright, you’re almost there!
 The last thing you need to do is wash the inside and outside of the washer.
 Using a DIY All Purpose Spray, sponge down the inside and outside of the washer.
 (The reason I use a DIY version of the All Purpose Spray is because I’m not sure if using a store-bought version would do something to your washer or clothes.
 Better safe than sorry, right?
-If you don’t want to use a DIY version, I would recommend just using water).
+If you don’t want to use a DIY version, I would recommend using plain water).
 Make sure you wash the inside door because soap builds up there.
 You will also need to clean inside the rubber seal.

 Because you already ran your machine through the above cycles, much of the soap scum, etc. that builds up in the seal will have been washed out, but using a few paper towels to really remove any remaining gunk is a good idea.

-Yay- clean washing machine!!!
+Yay- a clean washing machine!!!
 In order to maintain the fresh smell as long as possible, keep the door slightly ajar when the machine is not in use.
 This allows for air flow to the machine.

 You Might Also Enjoy: